Why Is There Water In My Compressed Air?

 Let’s look again at our example of compressed atmospheric air.
 We know the atmospheric air became compressed air when it was forced into a smaller volume, and that water vapor transformed into water droplets when the heated air was cooled.
 But what happened to the other contaminates, like oil, dust and dirt, that didn’t compress?

 It’s simple: they were filtered out or exited the air compressor.
-Many contaminants will get trapped in an intake filter, preventing the dirt, dust and other airborne contaminants from entering the system in the first place.
+Most contaminants get trapped in an intake filter, preventing dirt, dust, and other airborne contaminants from entering the system in the first place.

-Contaminants that do make it into the air compressor system will either be filtered out through an additional filtration system, such as an oil filter, or the contaminants will leave the system as part of the compressed air.
+Contaminants that do bypass the intake filter and enter the air compressor system typically get filtered out through an additional filtration system, such as an oil filter, or they leave the system as part of the compressed air.

-Each air compressor system will be set up a bit differently, so you should talk to the manufacturer if you’re curious about a specific air compressor’s filtration system.
+Each air compressor system is set up differently, so if you're curious about a specific air compressor's filtration system, talk to the manufacturer.
 You can also learn more about compressed air treatment methods here.

 How Is Water Removed From Air Compressor Systems?

 Water is a natural occurrence in compressed air.
-It’s not something you can prevent but there are measures you can take to remove water droplets and other concentrated contaminants before they reach your air tools or other applications.
+It’s not something you can prevent, but you can take measures to remove water droplets and other concentrated contaminants before they reach your air tools or other applications.

-It’s critical not to ignore water in your compressed air.
+It's critical to pay attention to water in your compressed air.
 Water can cause rust and damage to air compressor systems and tools, and hot discharged water can be dangerous to operators.
 In addition, this water can cause tools to freeze up in the winter.

-When your application requires less water in the compressed air, the water can be removed from air compressor systems via several options.
+When your application requires less water in the compressed air, several options exist for removing the water from air compressor system.

 One option is an aftercooler, which cools air from 200-350°F to a usable temperature around 15-20°F above the ambient temperature, and removes most of the moisture that is created during this cooling.
-For most applications, an air aftercooler will eliminate enough water to safely operate pneumatic tools.
+For most applications, an air aftercooler will eliminate enough water to operate pneumatic tools safely.

-A Filter Regulator Lubricator, or FRL, can also help remove water.
-Although an FRL isn’t as effective in water removal as an aftercooler, it has several additional benefits: FRLs filter solid contaminants, remove oil vapors, regulate pressure, and lubricate the compressed air with tool oil, if required.
+Filter Regulator Lubricator, or FRL, can also help remove water.
+Although an FRL isn’t as effective in water removal as an aftercooler, it has several additional benefits: FRLs filter solid contaminants, remove oil vapors, regulate pressure, and lubricate the compressed air with tool oil if required.

 Some air compressor systems that require an air receiver tank, like a reciprocating air compressor, will also rely on the receiver tank to collect and trap water before it reaches your air tools.
 This trapped water is then released through a drainage valve that you must manually open and close.